Anti Bullying Guide for Schools

 The arts can make a valuable contribution to the conversations around bullying in your school.
-They allow students to experience different scenarios, develop empathy skills and experiment with a range of anti bullying strategies in a safe environment.
+Live theatre allows students to experience different scenarios, develop empathy skills and experiment with a range of anti bullying strategies in a safe, supportive environment.

-There is evidence that drama education can play a role in reducing bullying behaviour, and that using video education material as part of a social and emotional learning (SEL) program can help to reduce bullying victimisation.
+Theatre and the arts can help to bring the issue of bullying to life and facilitate further learning in the classroom.
+For example, there is evidence that the use of drama activities can play a role in reducing bullying behaviour, and that using video education material as part of a social and emotional learning (SEL) program can help to reduce bullying victimisation.